RDF Surfaces Primer

 blank surface

-One can copy these two RDFs graphs to a new surface.
+One can copy these two RDF graphs to a new surface.
 This will contain two graphs with two blank nodes:

 @prefix : <http://example.org/ns#> .